Skip to main content

 “But… Mahadevi Datta would be…”

-“I will speak to mother, you tell me your answer.” he looked determined.
+“I will speak to mother after you tell me your answer,” he said, looking determined.
 Dhruva gulped.

 “Why?”
 She asked, “Why are you doing this?”